guilleatm/love2D-utils/README.md

 # Using the repo
 Clone repo (and submodules): git clone --recurse-submodules https://github.com/guilleatm/love2d-utils.git
 Update repo (and submodules): git submodule update --remote
-Push repo (and submodules): git push --recurse-submodules=on-demand
+Push repo (and submodules): git add, commit and push for each submodule, then for the project
+> Use: git submodules foreach 'git command' for executing the same command in each submodule

 # Useful code for making games with Löve2D